stealthBS/demo1-repo/AI notes.md

 Here's an example of what I'm looking for a stylish boutique hotel near the Latin Quarter with a rooftop terrace.
 Known for its cozy vibe and incredible city views.`*

 Basically there's a rule which we need to follow while prompting i.e. :
-We basically keeps 6 things in mind that is : ROLE, CONTEXT, INSTRUCTIONS,
+We basically keeps 6 things in mind that is : ROLE, CONTEXT, INSTRUCTIONS, . . . . .
+Now based on this if we try to craft a command then it looks like :
+ROLE : *`You are a writin coach who helps. . . .`*